Koushith/Bike-Rental-System/README.md

 Represents a booking made by a customer with properties such as bookingId, customerId, bikeId, timeslotId, startTime, endTime, and any other relevant details.

-bike: A reference to a Bike document in the database.
+- **bike**: A reference to a Bike document in the database.
 This field is required and represented as a mongoose.Schema.Types.ObjectId.
-timeslot: A reference to a Timeslot document in the database.
+- **timeslot**: A reference to a Timeslot document in the database.
 This field is required and represented as a mongoose.Schema.Types.ObjectId.
-customer: A reference to a Customer document in the database.
+- **customer**: A reference to a Customer document in the database.
 This field is required and represented as a mongoose.Schema.Types.ObjectId.
-bookingDate: A Date field that defaults to the current date and time.
+- **bookingDate**: A Date field that defaults to the current date and time.

 ```js